ncss-tech/soil-pit/sandbox/stephen/neil_arcsie.md

 ![](neil_arcsie_files/figure-html/ca-1.png)<!-- -->

 A hierarchical classification of the field data was generated in order to compare with the FD classes and determine if a more compact classification could be achieved.
 An threshold of 3 classes was selected.
-In examing the dendrogram it is apparent that the 1 class it much smaller than the other 2.
+In examining the dendrogram it is apparent that the 1 class it much smaller than the other 2.